In this article

 Getting the greatest ROI from your business travel program requires a concerted effort from your travel manager, finance teams, and the travelers themselves.
 An end-to-end solution like Ramp can help simplify travel and expense management for everyone involved.

-All you have to do is define your expense policy and Ramp Travel handles the rest, pulling compliant flight and hotel options into a single dashboard for employees to book.
+All you have to do is define your expense policy and Ramp Travel handles the rest, pulling compliant flight and hotel room options into a single dashboard for employees to book.
 Our modern expense management platform collects data on all business travel expenses made with our integrated corporate cards for real-time expense tracking and automated expense reporting and approvals.

 Managing business travel doesn’t have to be a headache.
 Check out an interactive demo to see how Ramp customers save an average of 5% a year by streamlining their finance operations.